The New Men: Plot synopsis

 Several commentators on the book claim, or suggest, that not only is the research station fictional but so is the village of Barford.
 In fact Barford is a real village in Warwickshire, and it is indeed not far from Stratford-upon-Avon.
 However, if the “final” version of the research station as described in the last chapter of the book was real it would certainly have more than dominated the actual real village of Barford.

 Reception

 The 1954 book review in Kirkus Reviews summarized; "For the thoughtful reader, the complex here of ideas and ideals, the duality of progress- towards destruction, forms an abstraction which is handled with intelligence."
 In 1954 the novel was awarded (jointly with The Masters, the previous novel in the Strangers and Brothers sequence) the James Tait Black Prize for Fiction.

 Adaptation for Radio

-It was adapted as a play for BBC Radio 4 as episode 6 of a series of adaptations of all CP Snow's Strangers and Brothers series.
+The novel was adapted for television in Strangers and Brothers, which started Shaughan Seymour as Lewis Eliot, and Stephen Riddle as Martin Eliot.
+The novel was also adapted as a play for BBC Radio 4 as episode 6 of a series of adaptations of all CP Snow's Strangers and Brothers series.
 It was dramatised by Jonathan Holloway, with David Haig as Lewis Eliot, and Tim McInnerny playing Martin Eliot.
 It was first broadcast on 4 June 2003.